BazzaCuda/MinimalistMediaPlayerX/README.md

 This is a complete rewrite of (and supercedes) an earlier project which was based on Windows Media Player.
 As such, this incarnation of `MMP: Minimalist Media Player` provides far superior media file handling and playback functionality such as zoom, pan, step frame (forwards and backwards!), rotation, brightness control, playback speed, etc.
 ![Clipboard Image (1)](https://github.com/BazzaCuda/MinimalistMediaPlayerX/assets/22550919/dcf21a34-657a-4221-b926-58f06078d19e)
-`Ctrl-[H]` both in the main media window and in the `Image & Thumbnail Browser` to view the Help panel listing all the many controls for audio, video, and images.
+`Ctrl-[H]` both in the `Main Media Window` and in the `Image & Thumbnail Browser` to view the Help panel listing all the many controls for audio, video, and images.

 Media File Formats
 ------------------